Knowing how viruses spread, it is understandable that the best way to prevent catching or spreading the flu or a cold is good hygiene:

 There are also lifestyle changes that can help you recover quickly from the flu or a cold:

 - Drink plenty of fluids (6 to 8 glasses per day).
-Try drinking hot fluids to help with nasal and chest congestion.
+Try drinking warm liquids like tea or soup to help with nasal and chest congestion.

 - Use a humidifier to help ease coughing.